Epistaxis in Princeton and Monroe, NJ

 Everyone experiences nosebleeds at least occasionally; however, nosebleeds that often recur or do not stop may require medical attention.
-Board-certified otolaryngologist Dr. Scott Kay, FACS, of Princeton Otolaryngology Associates, can treat epistaxis in patients living in and around the Central New Jersey area, including Princeton and Plainsboro.
+Board-certified otolaryngologist Dr. Scott Kay, FACS, of Princeton Otolaryngology Associates, can treat epistaxis in patients living in and around the Central New Jersey area, including Princeton, Monroe and Plainsboro.

 What is Epistaxis?